 Q. What is the best grass seed to overseed with?

-The best grass seed to use for overseeding depends on your location, climate, and lawn conditions.
-Different grass species have different requirements for sunlight, soil type, moisture, and temperature.
+The best grass seed for overseeding depends on your location, climate, and lawn condition.
+Each type of grass has different requirements for sunlight, soil, water, and temperature.

 - Perennial ryegrass